aliencube/CryptoService/README.md

 // Output: pZGm1Av0IEBKARczz7exkNYsZb8LzaMrV7J32a2fFG4=
 ```

-Please note that **CryptoService** does not put salt key for hashing.
-So it is your own responsibility to add any salt key before hashing.
+Please note that **CryptoService** does not put salt for hashing.
+So it is your own responsibility to add any salt before hashing.

 ### Symmetric Service ###